springernature/vpat/nature.md

 <td headers="502-services chap-5-criteria">502.3.7 Hierarchical Relationships</td>
 <td headers="502-services chap-5-conformance">Partially Supports</td>
 <td headers="502-services chap-5-remarks">
 The pages of this product generally use standard HTML to express hierarchy.
-Third party scripts may inject content that obscures the relationships between components.
+Third-party scripts may inject content that obscures the relationships between components.
 <br><br>
 See WCAG section <a href="#info-and-relationships">1.3.1 Info and Relationships</a> for further detail.
 </td>